jlmessenger/affect/README.md

 The `affect` config object allows an optional `context` property to be provided.
 This object can be read within event handlers and within affect methods using `call.context`.

-Additionaly each function built by `affect` has an additional property `.withContext()`.
+Additionally, each function built by `affect` has a property `.withContext()`.
-Calling the function using `.withContext(context, ...args)` will merge invokation specific context with the original config values.
+Calling the function using `.withContext(context, ...args)` will merge the invocation specific context with the original config values.

 #### Context example
 ```js